storyblok/storyblok-docs/content/content-delivery/v2/core-resources/links/retrieve-multiple-links.md

 | `cv` | Read more about cache version at [Cache invalidation](#topics/cache-invalidation) |
 | `with_parent` | Filter links by `parent_id`, can be set to 0 for returning links with no `parent_id` and `with_parent=parent_id` to fetch story links with the `parent_id` |

-Attention: This API endpoint is paged by default.

 ;examplearea

 Endpoint